reconjohn/PtD/docs/code_review.md

 If met by the conditions below, it will be waived.
 * Having an automated fire sprinkler
 * Roof pitch <= 2:12
-* System area < 33% total roof area (less than 1,000 sf), but with 18" pathway from ridge
+* System area (less than 1,000 sf) < 33% total roof area, but with 18" pathway from ridge
 * Detached, noninhabitable such as storage shed
 ```

 If not met, then access points to be,

 * At strong points
 * Not requiring for ground ladders over openings
 * No overhead obstructions